pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       -h, --help  Show this message and exit.

     Commands:
-      brand       Display interop namespace name in the WBEM... connection  Display information on the connection used by... info        Display the brand information on theWBEM... interop     Display the interop namespace name in the... namespaces  Display the namespaces in the WBEM server profiles    Display profiles in the WBEM Server. test_pull   Test whether pull opeations exist on the WBEM...
+      brand       Display information on the server.
+      connection  Display connection info used by this server. info        Display general information on the Server. interop     Display the interop namespace name.
+      namespaces  Display the namespaces in the WBEM server profiles    Display profiles in the WBEM Server. test_pull   Test whether pull opeations exist on the WBEM...